frodobuf/frodobuf/README.md

   `midl create -i interface.midl -l rust`

-The `-l` parameter specifies the output language.
-At the moment, only rust is supported.
 This command creates `rust/Cargo.toml`, `rust/build.rs`, and `rust/src/lib.rs`
 You can edit the package name in Cargo.toml if you wish, and then `cargo build`.

+The `-l` parameter specifies the output language.
+At the moment, only rust generation is supported, but we'd like.
+_PR contributions for other target languages are welcome!

-After that, any changes to the midl file will cause the rust sources to be regenerated automatically with `cargo build` in that folder or rebuilding any project that depends on the interface library.
+After the code is generated, any changes to the midl file will cause the rust sources to be regenerated automatically with `cargo build` in that folder or rebuilding any project that depends on the interface library.